-- If you do not accept the terms of the agreement, click No to end the setup process. - 14.
-If you are installing WaveStar for Meters, go to step 16.
+If you do not accept the terms of the agreement, click No to end the setup process.

-- 15. The installation program next displays the installation type dialog box.
+- 14. The installation program next displays the installation type dialog box.
 Make your selection and then click Next: - Select WaveStar for Oscilloscopes to load WaveStar for Oscilloscopes Software.

 Select WaveStar Software DEMO to load and run WaveStar for a 30-day trial period.
-If you are loading the demo software, please go to step 17.
+If you are loading the demo software, please go to step 16.

 - Select WaveStar Reader to load and run the WaveStar Reader program.
 WaveStar Reader lets you open and manipulate existing WaveStar data sheet and notebook files, but does not connect to any instruments or let you create new data sheets.
 You can load WaveStar Reader onto as many PC's as you want.
-If you are loading the reader, please go to step 17. - 16.
+If you are loading the reader, please go to step 16. - 15.
 The User Information dialog appears next.
 Enter your name, company, and the software key code, then click Next.
 The 14-character software key code is found on the back of the CD-ROM installation manual.